DUNE/femb_doc/test_stand_expert/ADC/README.md

 If that doesn't fix it, you could try further diagnostics on the USB interfaces:

 1. Run the `lsusb` command.
 Make sure a device matches the brand name of each of the USB devices.
-This is Rigol, Agilent for the Keysigt signal generator, or Altera for the USB-blaster firmware programmer.
+This is Rigol, Agilent for the Keysight signal generator, or Altera for the USB-blaster firmware programmer.
 If all 3 devices aren't visible, then try restarting the devices and make sure they are hooked up via USB.